Davidcreador/react-story/README.md

 - Posts API: https://jsonplaceholder.typicode.com/posts
 - Comments API: https://jsonplaceholder.typicode.com/comments

+---

+## Tech stack

+- CRA
+- Redux & Redux Toolkit
+- Typescript
+- Testing-library/react
+- Axios

 ## Assumptions

 - User already logged in and with the right credentials
+- Already have an existing Database running and Rest API

+## Details

+The app works using Redux store/actions/reducers.
+Where on initialization the app fetches for the posts available and renders them in the DOM.
+Each Post has the option to read the comments that belongs to it and it has the ability to create a comment (not yet implemented). <br>
+The way it works is as follows, on click the action to fetch the comments is triggered and hits the API endpoint and it fetches the comments for specific postId.
+After that I manipulate the data received and match it with the corresponding postId and add it to that post's data object, after that I re-render the DOM and toggles the view to show the post's comments.

+## Not yet implemented

+- Proper unit testing
+- Create comment for each post